juniorgasparotto/SysCommand/documentation/en.md

 # <a name="redirectiong-commands" />Command redirection

-To redirect your application with a new sequence of commands is very simple, just to your action return an instance of the class `RedirectResult` by passing in your constructor a string containing the new sequence of commands.
+To redirect your application with a new sequence of commands is very simple, just to your action return an instance of the class `RedirectResult` by passing in your constructor a string containing the new string of commands.
 It is worth mentioning that the instances of the controls will be the same, that is, the State of each command will not return to the start, just the flow of execution.
-Another important point is that any input then this action will not be called, that is, execution resumes with the new command at a time when there is a return `RedirectResult` type.
+Another important point is that any action after action that returned the `RedirectResult` will no longer be called.

 **Example:**